Introduction

 )and previous screen (

-) icons to navigate through the screens in your course.
+) icons to navigate through the screens.

-Add a screen to your course
+Add a screen

-To add a screen to your course:
+To add a screen:

 - When the left navigation bar open, select Add screen near the bottom of the bar.